 7. Kunio Kun no Nekketsu Soccer League (Nintendo World Cup port) (Super CD little or none Japanese skill needed)

 Yes, this is what Nintendo World Cup was before they changed it for the western market.
 Not a world cup but a Japanese high school hot blooded soccer game.
-The gameplay is essentially the same with some changes.
-You can still do super shots and kill your opponents with heinous tackles but the teams you play change and sometimes the home team has special terrain like rocks on an icy soccer field like in the multiplayer feature of Nintendo World Cup.
+The gameplay is essentially the same but with some changes.
+You can still do super shots and kill your opponents with heinous tackles but the teams you play change with every match and sometimes the home team has special terrain like rocks or an icy soccer field like in the multiplayer feature of Nintendo World Cup.

 The tactics you choose at the beginning of every match are in Japanese but they are not really difficult to figure out.
-This is essentially the great fun World Cup game with enhanced graphics and sound and you will love it.
+This is essentially the World Cup NES game with enhanced graphics and sound and you will love it.